 Tanya offered to drive me home, but I opted to walk.
-I told her I needed to clear my head, and get some exercise; doctor’s orders and all that.
-She understood, but didn’t like the idea.
-Guilt tightened the corners of her smirk, as though fate had called her role as protector into question.
+I needed to clear my head, and get some exercise.
+Doctor’s orders and all that.
+She understood, but didn’t like it.
+Guilt tightened her smirk.
+Fate challenged her role as protector.

-I dawdled for the next two blocks, lost in my thoughts, not paying attention further than the sidewalk.
-The traffic was quiet enough that I didn’t bother to look before crossing.
+I dawdled for two blocks, lost in thoughts.
+My attention traveled no further than the sidewalk.
+The traffic was quiet enough that I didn’t look before crossing.
 When I heard the roar of the engine it was too late.

 In the final moments I caught his face; the specter of death, Adrian Dempsey.
-Something inside him had snapped.
+Something inside him snapped.
 This wasn’t one of his scare games.
-Hate flavored spittle flew against the inside of the windscreen.
+Hate flavored spittle flew against the windscreen.

-Fear surged through my veins.
 I closed my eyes and prepared for the inevitable.
-Adrian’s grill charged toward my legs, and then there was a flash.
+Adrian’s grill charged my legs, and then there was a flash.
 It was so bright that it shone through my flesh.
 Then it was gone.

-I heard the engine as it sputtered out, and turned to look.
-Inside Adrian bashed the wheel and guided the vehicle to the side of the road.
-The driver raged; his beast had been neutered.
-Something had happened in that split second that neither of us could explain.
+I heard the engine sputter out and turned to look.
+Adrian bashed the wheel and guided the vehicle to the side of the road.
+His beast sat neutered.
+Something happened in that split second that neither of us could explain.

-When I looked down I saw that my hands were glowing.
-Shimmering gold tickled my skin, and started to fade.
-Where did it come from?
-I looked back to the car, struggling to connect the dots.
+When I looked down I saw my hands were glowing.
+Shimmering gold tickled my skin and started to fade.
+What happened to me?
+I looked to the car and struggled to connect the dots.

-I limped like a wounded gazelle onto the main street, and only stopped to make sure he wasn’t following.
-I was alone; he wasn’t going to leave his car, not even to chase me.
+I limped like a wounded gazelle onto the main street.
+I only stopped to make sure he didn’t follow.
+I was alone.
+He wasn’t going to leave his car, not even to chase me.

 * * * *

-There’s a place on the edge of town where people go to be alone; mostly kids skipping school, or smoking, but you get all types.
+There’s a place on the edge of town where people go to be alone.
+Most were kids skipping school, or smoking, but you get all types.
 It’s not hard to find for those who know the way.

-I snuck through the hole in the chain-link fence by the third post after the housing estate, then dropped onto the embankment, and followed it to the end.
-From there was a gravel path that lead under the bridge.
+I sneaked through the hole in the chain-link fence by the third post after the housing estate.
+From there I dropped to the embankment and followed it to the end.
+After that a gravel path lead under the bridge.

-It was a good spot to avoid bother, especially at night.
-Maybe that’s why Tanya was so weirded out when I asked her to meet there.
-It was at least an hour after sunset, and the place didn’t come with lights of its own.
+It was a good spot to avoid prying eyes.
+Tanya was weirded out when I asked her to meet there.
+It was an hour after sunset, and the place didn’t come with lights of its own.
 She pointed a flashlight into the dark.
 It didn’t cover half the six lanes of the above road.

 “Hey, I’m in here!”
-I pointed my own flashlight back and waved her inside.
+I pointed my own flashlight back.

 Tanya’s steps crunched as she wandered into the shadows.
-Her silhouette blurred against the beam pointed my way, but I could still make out the pissed off look she was wearing.
+Her silhouette blurred against the beam she pointed, but I could still make out her pissed off look.
 “Okay, so where’s the body?”

-I inhaled and took a few steps back.
+I inhaled and took a few steps.
 “You’re not going to believe me.
-Gods, I’m not even sure I believe me!”
+Gods, I’m not even sure do!”

 “Cut the suspense and tell me,” she said.

-It had taken the better part of the afternoon to master, even if I didn’t understand; I held my breath and focused on my center of gravity.
-Soon the divine warmth rushed under my skin, reaching into every corner of my body.
-Finally it poured out, and lit up my skin along with the underside of the bridge.
-Suddenly I was no longer a human being, but an angelic beacon shining in the night.
+It took the better part of the afternoon to master, even if I didn’t understand.
+I held my breath and focused on my center of gravity.
+Soon divine warmth rushed under my skin and reached into every corner of my body.
+It poured out and lit my skin.
+I was no longer a human being, but an angelic beacon shining in the night.

-I held up my hand and stared.
-Not only had I changed, but so did the world.
-Even the sky looked different; no longer a sheet of black speckled with stars, but a cosmic rainbow telling the story of the universe.
-Beneath it was the bridge, and then Tanya whose body was radiating with heat.
-She trembled, trying to decide which way to run.
+I lifted my hand and stared.
+Not only had I changed but so did the world.
+Even the sky looked different.
+No longer a sheet of black speckled with stars, but a cosmic rainbow telling the story of the universe.
+Beneath it was the bridge, and then Tanya whose body radiated with heat.
+She trembled, still deciding which way to run.

-“Don’t be scared,” I told her.
+“Don’t be scared,” I said.
 “I’m not going to hurt you.
-Trust me, I know how weird this is, and maybe I should have given you better warning, but I thought it’d be easier if I just showed you.”
+Trust me, I know how weird this is, and I should have given you better warning, but it was easier if I showed you.”

-Tanya dropped her flashlight, and tensed on her haunches.
+Tanya dropped her flashlight.
+She tensed on her haunches.
 “No, I don’t think you have any idea how weird this is.”
-She moved a step forward, and ran a hand down the length of my aura.
-“KC, what in the seven hells am I looking at here?”
+She inched a step forward, and ran her hand down the length of my aura.
+“KC, what in the seven hells is this?”

-The lights extinguished as soon as I relaxed.
-I grabbed my flashlight and stepped toward Tanya, slowly.
+The lights extinguished when I relaxed.
+I grabbed the flashlight.
 “Remember that lab accident, and that guy who tried to kill me?
-I know it’s cliche, but I… I think it changed me somehow.”
+I know it’s cliche, but it… it changed me somehow.”

-She was still as I told her the story; about InfiniTech and lunch with my Dad, the gunman and the machine, and about the light.
-Then I told her about the interrogation, and about Adrian trying to run me down with his car, and how I’d gone home, swearing never to use this power again, only to fiddle with it less an hour later.
+I told her about InfiniTech and lunch with my Dad, the gunman and the machine, and about the light.
+Then I told her about the interrogation, and Adrian trying to run over down with his car.
+Last I told her about going home, swearing never to use this power again, only to fiddle with it an hour later.

-After that she was quiet, more than I could stand.
+Tanya was quiet, more than I could stand.
 Did she hate me?
-Maybe, I wondered, this was what it took to finally convince her I was a freak.
+She thought I was a freak.
+It only took this long to convince her.

 “Good enough.”
-She threw herself and wrapped her arms around mine, then lifted me from the ground.
+She wrapped her arms around mine and lifted me from the ground.
 Bear hugs had to be a good sign.

 “So you’re not upset?”

 “Not upset,” she said, “but profoundly weirded out.
 I can’t promise to understand this, but you’re my bestie.
-I’d be the queen of all jerks if I ditched you because you glow in the dark.”
+I’d be the queen of all jerks if I ditched you now.
+Cis, trans, glow in the dark, whatever.”

 “You know, I don’t just glow in the dark,” I said.
-“The more I play around with this, the more I can do with it.”
+“The more I play around the more I can do with it.”

 Tanya lit up like a Christmas tree.
 “Show me!”

-I’d learned a few tricks in the last several hours, like how to turn up the brightness; all I had to do was think about it.
-Then I turned it down, dimming the glow to as dull as I could manage.
+I’d learned a few tricks in the last several hours, like how to turn up the brightness.
+All I had to do was think about it.
+Then I turned it down, dimming the glow til it was dull.
 Once Tanya’s eyes adjusted she reached out, paused, and placed her hand on mine.

 “You’re warm,” she said.

 “It doesn’t hurt.
-Actually, I don’t feel much of anything.
-It’s just like when your foot falls asleep, but over my whole body.”
+I don’t feel much of anything.
+It’s like when your foot falls asleep, but over my whole body.”

-I pointed a finger in the direction of a concrete slab.
-On it was a line of cans set in a row.
-Closing one eye I took aim and pushed the energy in my chest, forcing a burst to knock the first of the cans into the water.
-Each fell as I knocked them off their perch; my aim was getting better.
+I pointed a finger at a concrete slab.
+On it sat a row of cans.
+I took aim and pushed the energy in my chest.
+A burst knocked the first can into the water.
+Each fell as I blew them off the perch.
+My aim improved.
 Finally, one remained.

 “You realize that with this power you could be a bona-fide superhero,” Tanya said.

 I laughed.
-“Yeah, maybe if I wanted to rescue a rave party.”
+“Yeah, if I wanted to rescue a rave party.”

-“Weak super-powers,” I said.
-“What am I going to do; chase bank robbers and go ‘pew pew’ at them?”
+“Weak powers,” I said.
+“What can I do?
+Chase bank robbers and go ‘pew pew’ at them?”

-Tanya stopped for a moment.
-“Can those blasts come from anywhere, or do they just come from that one finger?”
+Tanya stopped to think.
+“Can those blasts come from anywhere, or only that one finger?”

 “Uh, I guess I could do it from anywhere.
 I don’t know.
 I haven’t tried.”